LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_multiply.rst

 Next, we show how to collapse nested loops in an OpenMP parallel region using a ``RAJA::statement::Collapse`` type in the execution policy.
-This allows multiple levels in a loop nest to be parallelized using OpenMP directives.
-The following policy will collapse the two outer loops:
+This allows one to parallelize multiple levels in a loop nest using OpenMP directives, for instance.
+The following policy will collapse the two outer
+loops:

 .. literalinclude:: ../../../../examples/tut_matrix-multiply.cpp
                     :lines: 562-572